 Every year, the month of March-April witnesses a flurry of activities in the pilgrimages and religious spots around India teeming with millions of Hindus with faith in their hearts and devotion in their minds.
 It is not something unnatural for the knower who is fully aware that the Hindu month of Chaitra is near and Ram Navami, one of the greatest holy Hindu occassions, is to be celebrated in 'Shukla paksha' or the waxing moon phase on the ninth day of the same.

-the state of Uttar Pradesh in India) was answered.
+The faithful Hindus believe that on a similar day in the year 5114 BC, the prayers of Dasharatha, the monarch of Ayodha (an ancient city in the state of Uttar Pradesh in India) was answered.
 This king had three wives named Kausalya, Sumitra and Kaikeyi.
 But none of the three bore him a male child which the king needed to preserve his dynasty and as an heir to his throne.
 Even after several years of his marriage, the King was unable to be a father.
 Then the great sage Vasistha adviced him to perform Puthra Kamesti Yagna, the sacred ritual carried out to obtain an offspring.
 With King Dasharatha's assent, the great sage Maharshi Rushya Shrunga performed the ritual in the most elaborate manner possible.
 The king was handed a bowl of payasam (a preparation of milk and rice) and asked to distribute the food among his wives.
 The king gave one half of the payasam to his elder wife Kausalya, and another half to his younger wife Kaikeyi.
 Both wives give half of their portions to Sumithra.
 This unequal distribution of the sacred food leads to both Kausalya and Kaikeyi giving birth to one son each while twin sons are born to Sumithra.

 The day was one of extreme celebrations in Ayodha where not only the royal family but every resident of the place heaved a sigh of relief and thanked the almighty for this miracle, little knowing that god himself was present among them in the form of Rama, the newborn son of Kausalya.